jeffjeffjeffh/gokedex/README.md

 ## Commands

+### Exit
+Quits the program.

 ### Help
 Gets info on all the possible commands.

-### Exit
-Quits!

 ### Map
-Shows the next 20 location-areas
+Shows the next 20 location-areas.

 ### Bmap
-Shows the previous 20 location-areas
+Shows the previous 20 location-areas.

 ### Explore
-Shows a list of Pokemon that roam in the specified area
+Shows a list of Pokemon that roam in the specified area.

 ### Catch
 Attempts to capture the specified Pokemon.